Austiller/werge/README.md

 # werge

 ### Overview
-werge is a python library that allowsw for the centralization and automation of Microsoft Word (2007+) Mail Merge proccesses.
+werge is a python library that allows for the centralization and automation of Microsoft Word (2007+) Mail Merge proccesses.
 With werge you can convert existing Microsoft Word documents into a JSON structure that can be combined with custom content to produce letters from a database, fileshare, or locally.
 There are two primary modules within werge:

 #### docxParser:
 Responsible for parsing the word document and returning a json representation of the word file.
 Because of the discrepencies in the Word and PDF standards, the parsing is not 100% accurate and never will be.
 Font and styles in general are often not able to be accurately parsed due differences in the PDF and MS Word structures*.